 Added by Sound Check on November 30, 2012 at 12:00pm — No Comments

 It's been a big month at AFROPUNK.
 We've discussed punks in Africa to ratchet gold-toothed rappers.
 And in case you missed it, we've rounded up ALL of the music we've posted this past month.
-Get caught up on these AFROPUNK jams as we say goodbye to November and…Continue
+Get caught up on these AFROPUNK jams as we say goodbye to November and WHATUP to December (which is another month of music waiting to be gobbled up!)…Continue

 Added by Sound Check on November 30, 2012 at 11:30am — No Comments

 Ever go to a show and just get a... type of feeling.
-Yumii of the experimental rock/punk group The Breathing Light gives you his take on how sometimes traveling and performing as a punk band of black kids can get well, pretty fucking…Continue
+Yumii of the experimental rock/punk group The Breathing Light gives you his take on how sometimes traveling and performing as a punk band of black kids can get well, pretty fucking weird.

 As the old model for the music industry continues to die an undignified death, all eyes are on crowdsourcing as the “new model.”
 While successes like Amanda Palmer's million-dollar-kickstarter will never be the norm (and really shouldn't be if were going to be honest about sustainability here...), Corey Glover's latest solo record 'The Pledge is a perfect example of why we should be optimistic about a future of crowdsource funded records.